- If you're getting the aoddriver2.sys error message, your AMD OverDrive software is malfunctioning.

 AMD OverDrive is a software utility from the CPU manufacturer that helps the users with overclocking and fan control.
-It is a handy utility for ADM CPU users as it enables you to extract maximum performance out of your hardware.
+It is a handy utility for ADM CPU users as it enables you to push the hardware’s limit.

 However, any conflict with the AMD OverDrive software can result in aoddriver2.sys error in Windows PCs.

 The error is not limited to any one version of the OS.
-From Windows 7 to 10, a good number of users have reported the aoddriver2.sys error resulting in Blue Screen of Death.
+A good number of users have reported the aoddriver2.sys error resulting in Blue Screen of Death.

 The aoddriver2.sys error is a Windows driver that allows the computer to communicate with hardware or connected devices.